peachch/rdme/rdm.md

 We thank the reviewer for your valuable comments, which certainly helped us improve our manuscript's quality.
 Regarding your consideration, we have divided it into three main parts and given the point-to-point response below.
 We really hope this reply can address some of your concerns.

 1\.
 "Several details missing and questions unanswered."
+**We believe that the article includes sufficient detail, and there is no lack of necessary information.
+Detailed explanations are provided below.**
   - "What models are you pre-training?".
     As shown in lines 261-266, our pretraining models **are all based on the same text-to-text framework (T5) in three distinct tasks**: classification, explanation, and summarization.
   - "How is the pretraining stage structured?".